-EXPENSES, MILEAGE AND PERDIEM
+EXPENSES, TRAVEL AND PER DIEM

-- Expense claims will only be paid for the current year and six (6) months in any previous fiscal year, effective March 1, 2000.
-(PE 12-99) - HEU will reimburse members up to full-time hours per shift only, regardless of where they are delegated from, providing the site is an HEU certification and the members will provide proof of loss of shift.
+Expense claims will only be paid for the current year and six (6) months in any previous fiscal year, effective March 1, 2000.

+HEU will reimburse members up to full-time hours per shift only, regardless of where they are delegated from, providing the site is an HEU certification and the members will provide proof of loss of shift.

-(25 BC 10-06) - The policy of per diem will be the same for all of the membership including the Provincial Executive; and
+The policy of per diem will be the same for all of the membership including the Provincial Executive; and

 This fair and equitable policy will be effective November 10, 2008.
-(26 BC 11-08)

-- Increase mileage so it is always the same as the CRA's allowable rates per kilometer.
-To take effect the second day after Convention.
+• Increase mileage so it is always the same as the CRA's allowable rates per kilometer.

-(30 BC 11-16) - Increase per diem rates as follows: full day rate \$75.00, in town/partial rate \$37.50; and this new rate will take effect starting the second day after Convention 2016.
-(30 BC 11-16)
+Increase per diem rates as follows: full day rate \$75.00, in town/partial rate \$37.50; and this new rate will take effect starting the second day after Convention 2016.